infection/site/src/guide/command-line-options.md

 Allows filtering files to mutate by using `git diff` with `--diff-filter` option.
 Sensible values are: `AM` - added and modified files. `A` - only added files.

-Can be used on CI, e.g. with GitHub Actions, TravisCI and so on.
+Best to be used during pull request builds on CI, e.g. with GitHub Actions, Travis CI and so on.

 Usage: